Student Film Projects

 Info:

-A UCLA student film by Felix Venable shot in 1965.
+Properly titled Les angeS Dorment, this UCLA student film by Felix Venable was shot in both black and white and color in 1965.
 Jim Morrison is thought to have taken part in the production of this film, however details are unknown.
-Described as "A series of vignettes set to varying scores are exemplified by highly refined and intuitive camerawork and editing.
+Mary Morhoff is also credited along with Felix.
+The film is described as "A series of vignettes set to varying scores are exemplified by highly refined and intuitive camerawork and editing.
 This influential film is intensely and quietly psychedelic, suggestive of acid experiences and a shifting sense of fragmented consciousness."

 ZEN MASTER - FRANK LISCIANDRO